Letters from the court

-You may be asked to pay part of your landlord’s legal costs if you don’t have a good reason for not returning the Defence form in time.
+You may be asked to pay part of your landlord’s legal costs if you don’t have a good reason for not returning the form in time.
 Giving information about your circumstances may help the court decide whether or not to make a possession order.

 - you can ask the court to allow you more time to find somewhere else to live.
 You might want to do this if you have health problems or have young children and may not be able to find a place quickly.

-The court will ask you to reply within 14 days.
-If you don’t reply during this time you can usually still explain your situation to the court at the hearing.
-The only exception to this is if you are an assured shorthold tenant and your tenancy has come to an end.
-In this situation a hearing won’t automatically be arranged unless you return the Defence form explaining why you disagree with your landlord’s claim (see above).
+If you don’t reply within 14 days you can usually still explain your situation to the court at the hearing.
+The only exception to this is if you are an assured shorthold tenant and your landlord is using the Accelerated Possession procedure.
+In this situation a hearing won’t automatically be arranged unless you return the Defence form (N11B Wales) within 14 days explaining why you disagree with your landlord’s claim (see above).

 We are sorry that we cannot provide this information in Welsh, however if you would like to speak to an adviser in Welsh please contact 0345 075 5005.